vegawidget/vegabrite/README.md

 vignette](https://vegawidget.github.io/vegabrite/articles/articles/introduction.html).
 The [example
 gallery](https://vegawidget.github.io/vegabrite/articles/articles/example_gallery.html)
-show-cases a wide variety of different plots that can be made.
+show-cases some of the many different types of plots that can be made using `vegabrite`.

 ### Current status